Substance Material

 ---|---|

-Output Width | Pixel resolution of the texture horizontally. |
+Output Width | Output width (pixels) of the generated textures. |

-Output Height | Pixel resolution of the texture vertically. |
+Output Height | Output height (pixels) of the generated textures. |

 These properties control the core behaviours of the material using Physically Based Rendering (PBR) properties from a A Bidirectional Reflectance Distribution function.
 Changing the properties below can make a material appear more reflective, more dirty, or add more detail to the material surface.
 By using textures (either through the relevant inputs, or in the texture section), each of these properties can be modulated over a surface, for more complex material effects.